 Long-term Care Quality

-Turning to the last area, this nursing home received a respectable long-term care score of C. Our long-term care grades are pivotal for residents looking for non-healthcare services such as personal care.
-On top of considering the quantity of care provided by aids and other staff, we looked at the percentage of residents vaccinated for pneumonia.
-Fortunately, this facility provided the vaccine to 98.958336 percent of its residents, which is a very solid datapoint.
-This place also excelled at keeping its patients out of the hospital.
-In fact, it had only 0.03 hospitalizations per one thousand long-term resident days, which is an impressively low figure.
+We also awarded this nursing home a middle of the pack grade in the category of long-term care, where we gave it a C. In computing our long-term care ratings, we analyze the facility's ability to maintain its permanent residents' health and quality of life.
+In addition to considering the volume of care provided by aids and other staff, we also looked at the percentage of residents vaccinated for pneumonia.
+This nursing home administered the vaccine to 100 percent of its residents, which is higher than the majority of nursing homes.
+This nursing home was able to keep its residents out of the hospital.
+In fact, it had only 0.03 hospitalizations per 1,000 long-term resident days, which is an impressively low number.

 Rating Over Time